trentlarson/endorser-ch/README.md

 - 70 0 bug when a claim is duplicated
 - 70 1 run tests while disconnected from the internet
 - 85 0 fix error: user claims & confirmations not showing (currently by non-subject should be by issuer)
+- 85 0 remove "subject" from terminology in code; prefer "agent"
 - 90 0 add helmet
 - 80 1 add SSL
 - 90 1 run prod in prod mode (ie. not: npm run dev)